sheldonkennedy/nanobase/README.md

 ### Integrity

-Before any write operation, all columns are locked using PHP `flock` to avoid any possible (even if unlikely) collisions.
+Before any write operation, all columns are locked using PHP `flock` to avoid any possible (even if very unlikely) collisions.

 Installation
 ---

-Download the source files manually and drop them in your project.
+Download the source files manually and drop them into your project.

 Usage